-Due to the Covid-19 pandemic, the 2020 Veterans Day Ceremony will not be held.
-All who have served in our country’s armed forces will be in our grateful thoughts and prayers.
+Due to the Covid-19 pandemic and associated restrictions, the 2021 Memorial Day Ceremony will not be held.
+Those who died to defend freedom in our country will be in our thoughts and prayers.

 Six residents of Great Falls perished in the 9/11 attacks.
 A ceremony will be held to honor them and all who sacrificed on that day and its aftermath at the Great Falls Freedom Memorial on Wednesday, September 11, 2019, at 7 o’clock p.m.
 The ceremony will feature a Boy Scout color guard, taps bugler, patriotic songs, candle-lighting, and keynote speech by Frank Sesno, CNN Washington Bureau Chief on 9/11.